Healthy cycling food Online

 Fresh vegetables and fruits are the best cycling food: they will provide you with healthy carbohydrates and fiber, while also rehydrating your body, but this is not always feasible.
 Fortunately, you can take one of many nutritional supplements to get the vitamins you need.

 Especially when biking at night, you will want to keep your eyesight sharp.
-Vitamin A, which is also known as retinol, can help you maintain strong vision and avoid night blindness.
+Vitamin A, which is also known as retinol, can help you maintain a strong vision and avoid night blindness.
 To increase your intake of vitamin A, you can add more grapefruit, mango, and watermelon to your meals.
 For a list of fruits and vegetables and their retinol content, check out the chart below:

 Healthy cycling food is needed to increase and maintain energy levels.
 The B-complex vitamins are the ones to look for to achieve this goal.
 B vitamins not only give you a boost but can also help with brain health and coordination.
 Fortunately, many different fruits are rich in B vitamins and antioxidants, including blueberries, strawberries, bananas, peaches, just to name a few.

-Vitamin C is known for strengthening the body and the immune system, which is of course very helpful for serious cyclists.
-This vitamin is able to reduce the breakdown of muscle tissues during biking exercise by limiting the release of cortisol.
+Vitamin C is known for strengthening the body and the immune system, which is, of course, very helpful for serious cyclists.
+This vitamin can reduce the breakdown of muscle tissues during biking exercise by limiting the release of cortisol.
 The following chart provides you with great examples of cycling food that are great sources of vitamin C:

 |Item||mg per 100 gram serving||% RDA|